jubishop/FBAuthenticator/README.md

 FBAuthenticator
 ===============

-Library for getting user to authenticate a facebook app and return an access token.
+Obj-C/Cocoa library for getting user to authenticate a facebook app and return an access token.

 * src/ : Source code
 * framework/ : .framework file